Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 1. Bring the 3D Graphics window to the front.

-4. Change your view so that you can see the communication site radome and the and radar site.
+4. Change your view so that you can see both the communications site radome and the and radar site.

 5. Use your mouse to set the view so that you can see how Radar_FOV's () projection cuts through Comm_Radome's () 3D Model.